 - 85% of businesses confirm that productivity has increased in their company because of greater remote working flexibility.

-Let’s take a look at the main parameters of in-house versus working with remote teams.
+Let’s take a look at the main parameters of in-house vs remote team.

 Now, you could think that this is a balanced comparison.